Bat: Thermoregulation

-During hibernation, bats enter a torpid state and decrease their body temperature for 99.6% of their hibernation period; even during periods of arousal, when they return their body temperature to normal, they sometimes enter a shallow torpid state, known as "heterothermic arousal".
-Some bats become dormant during higher temperatures to keep cool in the summer months.
+During hibernation, bats enter a torpid state and decrease their body temperature for 99.6% of their hibernation period; even during periods of arousal, when their body temperature returns to normal, they sometimes enter a shallow torpid state, known as "heterothermic arousal".
+Some bats become dormant during higher temperatures to keep cool in the summer months (aestivation).

 Heterothermic bats during long migrations may fly at night and go into a torpid state roosting in the daytime.
 Unlike migratory birds, which fly during the day and feed during the night, nocturnal bats have a conflict between travelling and eating.
-The energy saved reduces their need to feed, and also decreases the duration of migration, which may prevent them from spending too much time in unfamiliar places, and decrease predation.
-In some species, pregnant individuals may not use torpor.
+The energy saved reduces their food requirements, and also decreases the duration of migration, which may prevent them from spending too much time in unfamiliar places, and decrease predation.
+In some species, pregnant individuals use a more moderate state of torpor to maintain fetal development, while still saving energy.